-How to Spend 3 Days in Chiang Mai with TAGTHAi’s City Pass
+How to Spend 3 Days Chiang Mai Itinerary with TAGTHAi’s City Pass

 TAGTHAi gives you access to Chiang Mai attractions for an affordable flat fee.
-Enjoy three days in Chiang Mai and benefit from all the City Pass offers.
+Enjoy three days Chiang Mai Itinerary and benefit from all the City Pass offers.

 Chiang Mai offers an impressive selection of outdoor activities, from visiting historical monuments and Buddhist temples to hiking routes and conquering the mountain of Doi Suthep.
 What if you only have three days to spend in the largest city in northern Thailand?
 Get a TAGTHAi City Pass in a few clicks, and numerous benefits are yours.
 Here’s how to spend three days in Chiang Mai.

 Learn to Make Your Perfume at ZOHNG Paint in the Garden

 Make your own perfume at ZOHNG, tucked away in Chiang Mai Old City, close to the Arts & Cultural Center.

 By joining this workshop, you can create a smell that precisely reflects your personality.
 Aside from finding your personal brand by smelling various fragrances, you’ll make new friends in an instant during this fun experience.